You are currently on Freehearingtest AU

 This entry was posted on 9th February 2011 by ran.

-Almost 9 million UK residents are thought to suffer from some type of hearing loss.
+9 million UK residents possibly suffer from some type of hearing loss.
 According to a 2005 survey by the RNID, 6.5 million are over the age of 65, while the rest vary in age.
-The most common reason for hearing loss is age related, which can appear from as early as 40 years of age.
+The most common reason for hearing loss is age related, which be from as early as 40 years of age.
 When age related hearing loss occurs, the solution is often to manage the condition rather than to cure it.

 The two leading manufacturers of amplified alarm clocks are UK based Geemarc and Germany based Amplicom.
 Both companies which feature on the site offer a wide range of clocks; the most widely known of which is the Sonic Bomb Alarm Clock.

-This entry was posted in Uncategorized on 9th February 2011 by ran.
+This entry was posted in Loud Alarm Clocks and tagged Alarm clocks on 9th February 2011 by ran.

 ← Previous Post